-WHAT CAN | DO?
+WHAT CAN I DO AS AN INDIVIDUAL?

-- Volunteer with Compeer - Donate to Compeer - Talk about mental health with people you care about - Schedule a Mental Health First Aid Training with Compeer - Share, like, comment, and post the information shared by Compeer Buffalo on social media to be a part of the conversation - Use de-stigmatizing language when talking about mental health - Take the pledge to end the stigma around mental health: https://letstalkstigma.org/support/pledge/ - Get your employer involved!
-Let them know that May is Mental Health Month - Share your story - Check on your friends - Lime green is the official awareness color for mental health- wear it proud! - Host/attend webinars related to mental health topics - Call or e-mail elected officials and let them know why you think mental health should be a priority - Become familiar with the signs and symptoms of various mental health challenges
+- Volunteer with Compeer - Donate to Compeer - Talk about mental health with people you care about - Schedule a Mental Health First Aid Training with Compeer - Share, like, comment, and post the information shared by Compeer Buffalo on social media to be part of the conversation - Use de-stigmatizing language when talking about mental health - Take the pledge to end the stigma around mental health: https://letstalkstigma.org/support/pledge/ - Get your employer involved!
+Let them know that May is Mental Health Month - Share your story - Check on your friends, family, co-workers, and neighbors! - Lime green is the official awareness color for mental health- wear it proud! - Host/attend webinars related to mental health topics - Call or e-mail elected officials and let them know why you think mental health should be a priority - Become familiar with the signs and symptoms of various mental health challenges